By Bethany Silverman

-Myth 2: I can only request a medical certificate if an employee takes sick leave around a weekend or a public holiday
+Myth 2: I can only request a medical certificate if an employee takes sick leave around a weekend or a public holiday.

-Myth 4: There is no risk if I just cut a casual employee’s shifts, rather than sacking them
+Myth 4: There is no risk if I just cut a casual employee’s shifts, rather than sacking them.

-Myth 5: If a worker has an ABN then they are an independent contractor
+Myth 5: If a worker has an ABN then they are an independent contractor.

-Fact: The fact that someone has an ABN does not make them an independent contractor.
-Whether a person is in fact an employee or a contractor is a complex legal question that depends on a range of factors and the nature of the relationship.
+Fact: The fact that someone has an ABN does not automatically make them an independent contractor.
+Whether a person is in fact an employee or a contractor is a complex legal question that depends on a range of factors and the totality of the relationship.